List of Miss Indonesia International

 Miss International Indonesia is one of the beauty pageant title by Puteri Indonesia Org., the winners of Puteri Indonesia will represent Indonesia in one of the oldest Big Four international beauty pageants, Miss International.
 Indonesia start its debut in pageantry on 1960.
 The first pageant appointing Indonesia's delegates to this contest was Miss Java held on 1960, 1968, and 1969.
 In the early 1970s the founder of Beauty Salon "Andy's Beauty", Mrs. Andi Nurhayati together with 7th Governor of Jakarta Special Capital Region, Mr. Ali Sadikin took off the franchise.

 Due to its absence regarding the governmental regulation towards pageantry from 1978 to 2006, Andi's Beauty loses its franchise to Miss International Pageant and is moving to Puteri Indonesia, a national pageant held by Mustika Ratu; Indonesia's oldest and biggest cosmetics herbal company.
 Began in 2007, Puteri Indonesia select Puteri Indonesia Pariwisata 2006 to Miss International 2007 and Puteri Indonesia Lingkungan 2007-2022 and 2024 to Miss International 2008-2022 and 2024.
 In 2023, the winner of Puteri Indonesia represented Indonesia on Miss International Beauty Pageants.
 Since 2024, Puteri Indonesia Org stated that the international competition for Top 4 Puteri Indonesia will be decided after the final night.
 The president-owner of Puteri Indonesia are The Highest Royal Family of Surakarta Sunanate, Mooryati Soedibyo and Putri Kuswisnuwardhani.
-The 24th Miss International Indonesia is Puteri Indonesia Lingkungan 2024, Sophie Kirana of D.I Yogyakarta who was crowned on 8 March 2023 at Jakarta Convention Center, Jakarta, Indonesia.
+The 25th Miss International Indonesia is Puteri Indonesia Lingkungan 2025, Melliza Xaviera of DKI Jakarta who was crowned on 2 May 2025 at Jakarta Convention Center, Jakarta, Indonesia.

 Titleholders

-Below are the Indonesian representatives to the Miss Earth pageant according to the year in which they participated.
+Below are the Indonesian representatives to the Miss International pageant according to the year in which they participated.
 The special awards received and their final placements in the aforementioned global beauty competition are also displayed.